penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 == Description ==

 Organize your tags in groups.
 Use a highly customizable tag cloud (tabs or accordion).

+Most websites mix up tags that should actually be separated by topics: places, people, brands, features, activities and more.
+It's like mixing apples and oranges.

+Your tags, however, will become much more useful if you organize them in groups.
+Imagine a tag cloud where all town names appear under a "Towns" heading or where you keep "Actors" separate from "Directors".
+The Tag Groups plugin lets you do exactly that.

 Tag Groups works also great with other (flat) taxonomies, like product tags.
 Filters and bulk actions make your work with tags much easier, and you can even filter the list of posts in your backend by the groups that their tags belong to.